EmixamPP/linux-enable-ir-emitter/docs/issues.md

 ## The emitter does not work after successful configuration or after update
 1. If you use Howdy, be sure it uses the ir camera configured; the path is printed after the message `INFO: Configuring the camera`.
-2. Execute `sudo linux-enable-ir-emitter boot enable`.
-3. Open an issue using the "Emitter does not work after successful configuration" template.

-## Error with the systemd/openrc or udev boot service
-1. Ensure you have `systemd` or `openrc` (and the related version installed).
 2. Open an issue using the "Emitter does not work after successful configuration" template.

 ## Exception thrown by OpenCV during the configuration